RetroRenting: An Online Policy for Service Caching at the Edge: System Setup

 \subsection{Sequence of Events in a Time-slot}

 The following sequence of events occurs in each time-slot.
 We first have request arrivals.
-If the service is cached on the edge server, requests are served locally subject to the constraints on the computation power of the edge server, else requests are forwarded to the back-end server.
-The system then makes a caching decision (fetch/evict/no change).
+If the service is hosted on the edge server, requests are served locally subject to the constraints on the allocated computation power of the edge server, else requests are forwarded to the back-end server.
+After that, we know the amount of rent cost in the immediate next time-slot.
+The system then makes a hosting decision (fetch/evict/no change).